 - It’s important to begin documenting your case right away.
 Taking the proper steps after your accident helps you protect your legal rights and ensure that your actions (or lack of action) will not undermine your case.

 First, you should always seek medical attention as soon as possible, both for the sake of your health and so that you can document injuries and build a stronger case for compensation.

 Second, it’s important to report the accident to the construction site manager.
 He or she is responsible for creating a report that will document the details of your accident, which may be used as evidence in your case.
-Employers are legally prohibited from retaliating against employees who document accidents or pursue legal action, so you should be as transparent as possible when reporting your injury.
+Austin employers are legally prohibited from retaliating against employees who document accidents or pursue legal action, so you should be as transparent as possible when reporting your injury.

 It can be difficult to navigate a construction site accident claim by yourself.
 Because there are so many regulations around the construction industry — and so many possible parties involved — these cases are not as clear-cut as other personal injury cases.
-A construction site accident lawyer can help you with the following:
+An Austin construction site accident lawyer can help you with the following:

 - Managing communication and gathering evidence.
 An accident lawyer can assume the role of coordinating with employers, contractors, insurance providers, property managers, witnesses, and other parties as necessary.
 An attorney can also help you request records and other documents — and will ensure that all parties cooperate with these requests.

 - Negotiating with insurance providers.
 A large construction company may have many resources — such as a team of lawyers — on its side, allowing it to construct a case against compensation.
 A skilled construction site accident attorney will stand up to these opposing interests, helping you obtain the compensation you need to recover from your accident.

 - Offering financial advice.
 Not only are lawyers a source of legal knowledge, but they can also identify financial resources that will help you as you pursue compensation.